epoch8/vedana.tech/src/content/docs/README.md

 - [Introduction](./getting-started/introduction.md) — what Vedana is in one paragraph and who needs it.
 - [Quick Start](./getting-started/quick-start.md) — bring up the stack in Docker and ask your first question in 10 minutes.
-- [Installation](./getting-started/installation.md) — environment variables, requirements, local and production setups.
+- [Local Development](./getting-started/local-development.md) — develop on Vedana itself: native Python with `uv`, infrastructure in Docker.
+(For first-run demo see Quick Start; for production see [Operations → Deployment](./operations/deployment.md).)
 - [Configuration](./getting-started/configuration.md) — every key ENV variable and what it means.

 ### Concepts (for all roles)